vedph/cadmus_doc/guide/frontend/adding-parts.md

 ## Adding PG Library

-1. in your web app, add a **new Angular library** for the editor features ("pages") elements: `ng generate library @myrmidon/cadmus-PRJNAME-part-LIBNAME-pg`.
+1. in your web app, add a **new Angular library** for the editor features ("pages") elements: `ng generate library @myrmidon/cadmus-<PRJ>-part-pg` (with the same naming scheme as above).
 This is the "pg" library.
-You can remove the sample component and service added by Angular.
 In this library, every page wraps the dumb UI component into a component which has a corresponding Akita's state, and gets its data pushed via observables.
 Also, each page has a route to itself.
 The app module routes will just include a new route entry, representing the base route for all the routes defined for the new library module: customize it as required.
 For instance, here is the route to the general parts library:

+2. remove the sample service and component files created by Angular in your new library.

-2. add to your web app `app.module` the "root" route to the "pg" library module, like in this sample (where the root route to that module is named `itinera-lt`):
+3. add to your web app `app.module` the "root" route to the "pg" library module, like in this sample (where the root route to that module is named `itinera-lt`):

 ```ts
 {